Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 	      connection: my-broker
 	```
 	>**Note**: the field `host` represents the fully service DNS address pointing to the broker's service.

+	In the YAML portion above you will notice a connector is being defined pointing to the newly deployed broker.
+Also, the `test` prefix indicates for which addresses the *Routing* layer should forward messages to the broker.
+The address `test` matches the address our *Fuse AMQP* clients are using to produce/consume messages.

 	Click '*Save*'.
 The *Operator* watching the cluster will reconfigure *Interconnect* to open a connection to the defined broker.